 Janette Holmström is a photographic artist based in Imatra, Finland.
 She received her Master of Fine Arts from Saimaa University of Applied Sciences in 2015.
 Janette Holmström’s works have been shown in several solo and group exhibitions, both in Finland and abroad, including the influential Mänttä Art Festival this coming summer.
 Additionally, she works with public art and is a founding member of Taidekeskus Krimi.

-The exhibition has been kindly supported by the Arts Council of Southeast Finland.
+The exhibition has been kindly supported by the Arts Council of Southeast Finland and the City of Imatra.

 2–25 March 2018